barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 Most appearances also have [`flat`](http://cesium.agi.com/Cesium/Build/Documentation/MaterialAppearance.html#flat) and [`faceForward`](http://cesium.agi.com/Cesium/Build/Documentation/MaterialAppearance.html#faceForward) properties, which indirectly control the GLSL shaders.

 * `flat` - Flat shading.
 Do not take lighting into account.
 * `faceForward` - When lighting, flip the normal so it is always facing the viewer.
-The avoids black areas on back-faces, e.g., the instead of a box.
+The avoids black areas on back-faces, e.g., the inside of a box.

 **TODO: screenshots of flat and faceForward**